MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 ## Known issues and limitations

-- Private Endpoints are not currently supported for shortcuts to ADLS Gen 2.
+- Private Endpoints aren't currently supported for shortcuts to ADLS Gen 2.
 - ADLS Gen 2 Shortcuts must point to DFS endpoint.
-Blob endpoints are not currently supported.
+Blob endpoints aren't currently supported.
-- Private Endpoints are not currently supported for shortcuts to S3.
+- Private Endpoints aren't currently supported for shortcuts to S3.
 - S3 shortcuts are read only.
 - The maximum depth of nested shortcuts is 10.
-- Shortcuts to Kusto tables are not discovered as tables in Lakehouse.
+- Shortcuts to Kusto tables aren't discovered as tables in Lakehouse.
-- Spaces in shortcut names will not be discovered as Delta tables.
+- Spaces in shortcut names won't be discovered as Delta tables.
-- Shortcut paths cannot contain “%” characters.
+- Shortcut paths can't contain “%” characters.
-- Copy function does not work on shortcuts that directly point to ADLS containers.
-It is recommended to create ADLS shortcuts be created to a directory that is at least one level below a container.
+- Copy function doesn't work on shortcuts that directly point to ADLS containers.
+It's recommended to create ADLS shortcuts be created to a directory that is at least one level below a container.

 ## Next steps